Topologies of nodal sets of random band limited functions: Basic conventions

+and $\nu_{1}$ is the spherical Haar measure on $\Sc^{n-1}$.
 We need also to control the derivatives of $K_{T}(x,y)$ w.r.t. $x$ and $y$ when $x$ and $y$ are very close (within $1/T$ of each other).
 Using geodesic normal coordinates about a point $x_{0}$ in $\M$ and the exponential map from $T_{x_{0}}(\M)$ identified with $(\R^{n},0)$ to $\M$, ~\cite{CH} show say in the case $\alpha=1$ (which is the most difficult one) that

 and this holds uniformly together with any fixed number of derivatives w.r.t. $u$ and $v$.
 They establish this for $\M$ real analytic in ~\cite{CH}, and for the general $C^{\infty}$-case in ~\cite{CH2}.